Ahl Al-Bayt World Assembly: Establishment and first conference

-One of the most important goals of the Iranian government after the success of the Islamic Revolution was to foster unity among Muslims across the globe.
+One of the most important objectives of the Iranian government following the Iranian Revolution was to foster unity among Muslims across the globe.
 In order to reach that goal, the Ahl al-Bayt World Assembly was established in 1990.
-Its first conference was held on May 21, 1990.
-More than three hundred scholars and Muslim elite, mostly Shiite, attended.
-At the end of this conference, through a letter, the participants asked Ayatollah Khamenei to establish the Ahl al-Bayt Assembly and he accepted.
+Its first conference was held on 21 May 1990.
+More than three hundred scholars and Muslim elite, mostly Shia, attended.
+At the end of this conference, through a letter, the participants asked Ali Khamenei to establish the Ahl al-Bayt Assembly and he accepted.
 Its statute ordained Tehran as the main center of this INGO.